vmware-archive/brand/README.md

 ### Feedback
 If you find a bug or want to request a new feature, please open a GitHub issue. [feedback](https://github.com/concourse/design-system/issues)

-### Trademark Guidelines
-In addition to our Trademark Guidelines on our [website](https://concourse-ci.org/trademarks.html) this provides some some guidance as to how to use the Concourse logo.

-MORE QUESTIONS?
-If you have questions about this policy, please contact us at trademarks@concourse.ci